![]() |

 By mid-1940, Herbert and Lil had separated.
 Lil went back home to Massachusetts.
 They divorced.

 Herbert met and married Beulah "Billie" M. Garnett Parker in 1952.
-Herb adopted her daughter Linda, born in 1943 who was 9 years old.
-Herbert began climbing the corporate ladder at TWA.
+Herb adopted her daughter Linda, born in 1940, when she was 9 years old.
+Beulah was born Oct.
+13, 1900, in Webb City, Jasper, Missouri.

 In February of 1954, Hub was transferred to Denver, Colo.
 Hub was district sales manager for TWA.

-Laura, Harry’s widow, visited Hub on her way to visit family, including Ralph and Ethel Stancil in Ocala, Florida.
+Laura, Harry’s widow, visited Hub on her way to visit family, including Ralph and Ethel Hales Stancil in Ocala, Florida.
 She expected to be in Florida by May.
 Laura took the train from Denver to Detroit and then planned to rent a car.

 In 1959, Hub moved to 5511 Brinkman in Amarillo.
 He and Billie were active members of the St. Luke's Presbyterian Church.
 Hub was elected as an elder.